chatru-vs/Powershell-Refereceguilde/README.md

 # Powershell-Refereceguilde
-I refer this powershell guide to create the script
+I refer this powershell guide to create the script.
+The notes I will got from getting trainning from the Microsoft.